tatarastrata/goIt-test/README.md

 ## Requirements
 1. The application has to be done using any framework
 2. Build your project using builder
-3. You have to use any CSS preprocessors
+3. You have to use any CSS preprocessor
 4. You have to use any UI framework or any CSS framework
 5. You have to use routing in your work
 6. You have to use state management